-Management proposes the appointment of KPMG LLP, Chartered Professional Accountants, as Auditors of the Company for the ensuing year and that the directors be authorized to fix their remuneration.
-KPMG LLP have been the Company's Auditors since December 28, 2009.
+Management proposes the appointment of Davidson & Company LLP ("Davidson & Company"), Chartered Professional Accountants, as auditors of the Company for the ensuing year and that the directors be authorized to fix their remuneration.
+Davidson & Company LLP was appointed as the auditor of the Company effective November 25, 2024, upon the resignation of KPMG LLP ("KPMG"), Chartered Professional Accountants, the predecessor auditor of the Company.